 So, while it seems that high wage expenditure might ensure a certain level of success – for example, a minimum position in the table or European qualification – there are other, deeper factors that make the difference in the fight between the top clubs for titles.
 The Premier League is still relatively competitive in that respect, with four different clubs winning the title in the last six years.

 The example of the Premier League is not the case in some other countries, where one club dominates.
 In Germany, for example, Bayern Munich have won the Bundesliga title for nine years running, and have pretty much been the dominant team in the country since the 1970s.
 Various clubs have challenged them at different points, but none has been able to really break the monopoly.
-Borussia Dortmund have been their main rivals in recent times, but their current tendency of developing talented young players and then selling them on for big profits means they are always going to struggle to match Bayern’s strength and experience.
+Borussia Dortmund have been their main rivals in recent times, but their current tendency of developing talented young players and then selling them on for big fees means they are always going to struggle to match Bayern’s strength and experience.

 Bayern Munich are not only the richest club in Germany but also by far the most successful, well-known and well-supported.
 Their success is built on attracting the best players in the country, thus weakening their rivals and maintaining their superiority, as well as producing their own homegrown talent and bringing in quality from abroad.
 Players go there in the confidence that they will win trophies.
 In the list of the top 10 richest clubs in the world, the Bavarians are the only representative from Germany, a country where there are stricter rules around ownership and where clubs are generally run in a more prudent way than in other major European countries.